 These dogs are forced to fight to the death in many instances, and those who cannot go on are abandoned, or killed by electrocution, gunshot, or other cruel means.
 It is then not the dogs who are cruel and vicious, but rather those behind their training.

-Myth 3: Pit bulls are naturally violent, aggressive and mean, and are very dangerous dogs
+Myth 3: Pitbulls are naturally violent, aggressive, mean, and are very dangerous dogs

 Pit bulls are not inherently dangerous.
-Like any other dogs, they can become violent, aggressive and mean through a lack of training, abuse, neglect and irresponsible ownership and breeding as well as a lack of attention to health and temperament issues.
-If they are treated with respect and trained properly, pit bulls will exhibit little to no negative traits (just ask a loving pitbull adopter!
+Like any other dog, they can become violent, aggressive, and mean through a lack of training, abuse, neglect, irresponsible ownership and breeding as well as a lack of attention to health and temperament issues.
+If they are treated with respect and trained properly, pit bulls will be less likely to exhibit negative traits—just ask a loving pitbull adopter!
 (Again, it’s important to note that any dog can have aggression problems or display aggressive behavior.)

 In fact, according to the American Temperament Test Society, American Pit Bull Terriers, the most popular breed used in dog fights, have a very high temperament passing rate of 82.6 percent.
 Even dogs commonly thought to be kind and gentle (and they are, with the right care) like Bearded Collies and Chihuahuas scored lower than American Pit Bull Terriers.